ghost-coin/ghost-coldstakepool/doc/vps_setup_example.md

 ### Mainnet Pool

-Stop the testnet pool if running:

-	sudo systemctl stop ghostd_test.service stakepool_test.service

 Prepare a cold staking pool:

 	coldstakepool-prepare -datadir=~/stakepoolDemoLive

 **NOTE**: Save both the recovery phrases.

 Set the `"startheight"` parameter to the current block count minus 101.
+Earlier blocks won't be scanned by the pool:

 	nano ~/stakepoolDemoLive/stakepool/stakepool.json